C+

 fn new(x: i32, y: i32) -> Point { return Point { x: x, y: y }; } // :: assoc fn

-fn read(self) -> i32 { return self.x; } // reads, does not consume
+fn read(this) -> i32 { return this.x; } // reads, does not consume

-fn shift(mut self, d: i32) { self.x = self.x +% d; return; } // mutates in place
+fn shift(ref this, d: i32) { this.x = this.x +% d; return; } // mutates in place

-fn take(move self) -> i32 { return self.x; } // consumes self
+fn take(take this) -> i32 { return this.x; } // consumes this

 }